-Your method will take as specialized arguments an operation and a component which together identify an action, and return a list of entries describing actions that this action depends on.
+Only if one of those operations does not meet your needs should you write a method for component-depends-on.
+In this case, your method will take as specialized arguments an operation and a component which together identify an action, and return a list of entries describing actions that this action depends on.
 The format of entries is described below.

-It is strongly advised that you should always append the results of (call-next-method) to the results of your method, or "interesting" failures will likely occur, unless you're a true specialist of ASDF internals.
+We strongly advise appending the results of (call-next-method) to the results of your method, or "interesting" failures are likely to occur, unless you're a true expert in ASDF internals.
 It is unhappily too late to compatibly use the append method combination, but conceptually that's the protocol that is being manually implemented.
 Each entry returned by component-depends-on is itself a list.